HassanMojeed/Trends-of-Food-Prices-in-Nigeria/README.md

 I'm excited to embark on this data analysis journey and gain insights into Nigerian food commodity prices!

-*Check out my [website](https://hassanmojeed.pages.dev) to gain insights from the dynamic visulization I developed for this project.*
+*Check out my [website](https://hassanmojeed.pages.dev) to gain insights from the dynamic visualization I developed for this project.*